CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 ### Merge-request

 Before merge-requesting the developer of the branch had to inform the other developers in the group that he would be performing a merge-request.
 The requirement for performing the merge-request would be that the application in the branch with the new feature is running as intended in the issue.
 As well as the merge-request must be approved and merged in by another developer then themself.
 As mentioned in **Branch** we push the branches to remote, so we can test the new functionalities and bulletproof that the new changes are functional and coded well.
+The merge requst will also have header, description and a footer to add more information about why the merge request was being done and potentially what issue it will be closing.

 ## Code quality